Relm4/book/src/tricks.md

 ## Advanced view macro features

 Some features of the view macro are explained very late in the book and are easy to overlook.
-Here's a short summery of those features, which you might find useful.
+Here's a short summary of those features, which you might find useful.
 If you found something interesting, you can look for more details in the [macro reference chapter](./component_macro/reference.html).

 + Initialization using a builder pattern